Tom Watson opens up fresh Labour divisions over Brexit

 Fresh Labour Party divisions have opened up over Brexit with a call from deputy leader Tom Watson for a second referendum before any general election.

-In a speech on Wednesday, Mr Watson will say that a single-issue Brexit election may not break the deadlock in Parliament – something only a second referendum can achieve with certainty.
+In a speech on Wednesday, Mr Watson said a single-issue Brexit election may not break the deadlock in Parliament – something only a second referendum could achieve with certainty.

-He will also argue that if a referendum were to follow an election, then Labour should commit “unambiguously and unequivocally” to campaign for Remain.
+He also argued that, if a referendum were to follow an election, then Labour should commit “unambiguously and unequivocally” to campaign for Remain.

-His latest intervention puts him on a fresh collision course with Jeremy Corbyn, who has made clear his priority is for an election once Parliament has closed off a no-deal Brexit.
+His latest intervention puts him on a fresh collision course with Labour leader Jeremy Corbyn, who has made clear his priority is for an election once Parliament has closed off a no-deal Brexit.

 Addressing the TUC in Brighton on Tuesday, Mr Corbyn confirmed an incoming Labour government would hold a new referendum – with Remain and a “credible” option for Leave on the ballot paper – but he has yet to say which he would support.